Aarception/Mo-information-security-portfolio/README.md

     3. The Post-Submission Rider
     4. The Observation Logs
     5. Honesty, Transparency, Disclosure

+You will like me more, the more you get to know me.🙂
 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.